lambdamikel/Busch-2090/README.md

 ###Hardware Requirements

+For the Uno version:

 - An Arduino Uno R3
 - A TM1638 module with 8 7segment digits, 8 push buttons, and 8 LEDs
 - A 4x4 keypad with matrix encoding for hexadecimal input

 For the Mega 2560 version, you will also need

+- An Arduino Mega 2560 R3
-- A LCD+Keypad shield
+- An LCD+Keypad shield
-- The Ethernet+SDCard shield
+- An Ethernet+SDCard shield

 ###Wiring